wp-plugins/avchat-3/readme.txt

 Check out all the WP reviews at <a href = "http://wordpress.org/support/view/plugin-reviews/avchat-3">http://wordpress.org/support/view/plugin-reviews/avchat-3</a>

-This plugin requires AVChat for the video chat part. <a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat is a highly flexible video chat platform</a>.
+This plugin requires <a href='http://avchat.net' onclick="window.open(this.href,"_blank");return false;" target="_blank" title='AVChat video chat software'>AVChat</a> for the video chat part.
+AVChat is a powerful video chat platform.
 It supports rooms, public and private video chat, moderators, private messages and more.
-For a complete list of features check out the <a href=“http://avchat.net/features” target="_blank" title=“AVChat features page”>AVChat features page</a>.

 This plugin will take care of :